-Updated Session 3 Protocols
+Session 3 Protocol

-(Updated January 9, 2022)
+(Updated January 1, 2023)

-SESSION 3 SAFETY MEASURES INCLUDE:
+SESSION 3 SAFETY MEASURES:

-- INCOMING students: One Spark Academy will give registration priority to children who are fully immunized against COVID-19 prior to entry.
-With a small population of students, our program is less at risk of an outbreak if most students are vaccinated against Covid.
-This decision was made due to concerns of staff and families with at-risk members;
+- Families are encouraged to vaccinate their children against COVID-19.
+One Spark Academy will give registration priority to children who are fully immunized against COVID-19 prior to entry.
+With a small population of students, our program is less at risk of an outbreak if most students are vaccinated against COVID-19.
+This decision is not only based on the VCDPH recommendations, but due to concerns by staff and current families with at-risk members;

-- vaccination status of student, and/or Covid illness recovery within 90 days;
+- COVID illness recovery within 90 days;

 - risk-factors of others that the person may come in contact with;